andreihaidu/RobCoGWeb/README.md

 ### Levels

 At the moment there are two levels:
--Breakfast Level: where the player needs to set up the table for a couple of people to have breakfast -Cleaning Level: where the player needs to clean the kitchen and place everything where he thinks they belong.
+- Breakfast Level: where the player needs to set up the table for a couple of people to have breakfast
+- Cleaning Level: where the player needs to clean the kitchen and place everything where he thinks they belong.
 There is also a 'Tutorial' Level which helps the player get familiar with the controls and the environment.